Yaoir/cip/README.md

        -c   Unicode character output.

    Input Base
+       By default, cip interprets input numbers as decimal (base 10) integers.
-       Only one of the following may be supplied:
+       To  accept  input  in other bases or as Unicode characters, only one of the following may be supplied:

        -ib base   Use base as the numeric base of the input. base can  be  any integer  from  2 to 36.
 The letters A-Z, either uppercase or lowercase,